 What animals do you use in the PET program, and where do they come from?

 We have a large variety of animals -- from dogs and cats, to rabbits, guinea pigs, snakes, and birds -- working with volunteers in our program.
 Many of our volunteers use their own animals in our program while others, who may not have an appropriate animal at home, use the small animals housed at the Center for this purpose.
 Most of these small animals come from backgrounds of neglect or abandonment and are rehabilitated into the program.

 Only animals that enjoy the work are accepted into our program.

 What type of facilities does the PET program visit?

-We visit any facility that has a client population that can benefit from animal visits.
+We visit any facility that has a client population that can benefit from animal interactions.
 Currently, we travel to

 psychiatric hospitals, skilled nursing centers, Alzheimer's units, emergency children's shelters, adolescent behavior centers, senior centers , and hospital sub-acute units.